soraxas/firmware/README.md

 ## Contributing

-If you wish some functionality, feel free to fire tickets with feature requests...
-Or fork the repo and post PR.
+If you wish some functionality, feel free to fire tickets with feature requests.
+If you wish something already present on the tracker (e.g., in 'idea' tickets), say so in comments.
+If feel brave, fork the repo, implement the desired functionality and post a PR.

 ## Adding new features